zikaeroh/gotools/README.md

 Will populate `$GOBIN` with all of the above listed tools, pinning them using modules stored in `~/.config/gotools/mods`.

 Use `gotools -update` to delete all of the pinned versions and create them fresh.

+## Disclaimer

+This is still a WIP.
+There's some goofyness around `-update` which prevents updates from happening sometimes.